-If the decision at Stage 2 does not resolve the grievance, the Association may refer the matter to a Grievance Sub-Committee (as per Article 30.6) within ten (10) working days from the date of receipt of the Stage 2 decision.
-The appeal shall be in writing and shall include a copy of the grievance filed in Stage 2, a copy of any decision of the dean/director/librarian and a statement of the reasons for the disagreement with the decision.
+If the decision at Stage 2 does not resolve the grievance, the Association may refer the matter to a Grievance Sub-Committee (as per Article 30.6) within ten (10) working days from the date of receipt of the Stage 2 decision or the final date by which the employer ought to have responded in the event of the employer's failure to respond.
+The appeal shall be in writing and shall include a copy of the grievance filed in Stage 2, a copy of any decision of the Dean/University Librarian and a statement of the reasons for the disagreement with the decision.

 Within five (5) working days of the receipt of the appeal, the Grievance Sub-Committee shall call a meeting with representatives of the Association and the employer.
 The Association representatives shall make representations on behalf of the employee.
-The Grievance Sub-Committee shall assist the parties in their efforts to resolve the alleged grievance through fact-finding and negotiations.
-The Grievance Sub-Committee shall at the request of the parties render a written report within thirty (30) working days of its final meeting with the parties.
+No more than five (5) working days following receipt of the grievance by the Grievance Sub-Committee, the employer and Association shall disclose and provide to each other the documents upon which they will rely in their submission to the Grievance Sub-